Kings Canyon (Northern Territory): Kings Creek Station

 Kings Creek Station was established by Ian and Lyn Conway in 1981.
-It lies 36 km from Kings Canyon, and offers accommodation and tourist experiences.
+It lies 36 km from Kings Canyon and offers accommodation and tourist experiences.
 It was originally run as a cattle station and camel property, and still runs these animals, but tourism is now its main business.
 The property covers 2,200 km2, of which 100 km2 is freehold, with the remainder being a pastoral lease.
 Tony McFadzean took over as CEO and co-owner some time after the Conways retired in April 2019.

 Power station

 Kings Canyon Power Station is a photovoltaic power station.
-With a generating capacity of 225 kWp and electricity production of 372,000 kWh of electricity per annum.
+It has a generating capacity of 225 kWp and electricity production of 372,000 kWh per annum.
 It was the largest single installation of its kind in Australia when it began operation in December 2003.
 Kings Canyon Power Station, part of the Territory Generation network, is the only commercial source of electricity in the Kings Canyon area.
 It provides up to 1.1MW from a combination of solar and diesel generation.